mehulagg/gitlab/doc/user/project/web_ide/index.md

 ### Enabling Live Preview

+NOTE: **Note:** Beginning with GitLab 12.9 third party assets and libraries required for the Live Preview feature are hosted at `https://sandbox-prod.gitlab-static.net` when this feature is turned on.
+However, some libraries are still served from other third party services which may or may not be desirable in your environment.

 The Live Preview feature needs to be enabled in the GitLab instances admin settings.
 Live Preview is enabled for all projects on GitLab.com